 - 1/2 ounce dried ginger (optional)

 Bring all ingredients to a boil.
-Lower heat to simmer.
-Cover and simmer 3 hours.
+Lower heat.
+Cover and simmer for 3 hours.
 Strain the liquid.
 Drink 1-2 cups daily for immune support.
 You can keep the mushroom coffee in the refrigerator for 5-6 days.
 Reheat in small batches (1-2 cups daily).